ShabaniLab/summer_qcamp/tracks/tr4_noise.md

 ## Direction

-As the previous one, that you can now re-visit with noise added, this track is less guided.
-Feel free to explore different noise models and see how they impact your result.
-For example, try to identify what kind of noise or error is the most damaging to the preparation and characterization of the singlet state.
+Similar to the previous track, this track is less guided.
+You can now re-visit track#3 with noise added.
+Feel free to explore different noise models and see how they impact your results.
+For example, try to identify the kind of noise or error most damaging to the preparation and characterization of the singlet state.